-Mrs. Sherry Romanado: Mr. Speaker, on a point of order, I just want to remind the member opposite not to bang on the desk, because it hurts the ears of the interpreters.
+Mrs. Sherry Romanado: Mr. Speaker, I just want to remind the member opposite not to bang on the desk, because it hurts the ears of the interpreters.

 The Deputy Speaker: That is a very good reminder to all of us to be careful with our microphones on our desks.